 Meng Ding Gan Lu

-Last available until Spring 2021 harvest!
+Out of stock until Spring 2021 harvest!

 The leaves of this tea are beautiful green and white and downy.
 They produce an intoxicatingly sweet and slightly floral aroma.
 The liquor has a medium body with a buttery vegetal flavor and a hint of winter squash.
 The finish is slightly dry but the sweet flavor lingers on.